 Ethan-read-ds for a user Ethan that provides him with read permission to a dataset with

-Create authorization policies to map users or user groups to Tamr Core roles.
+Authorization policies map users or user groups to Tamr Core roles.
 The users or user groups to which a policy applies are members of that policy.
 You select the role for each policy member.
 In the same policy, you can add projects and datasets associated with the project.

 Policies control access to datasets and projects as follows: